ANALYSIS-Pools and bucket-list trips: Canadians itching to spend pandemic nest eggs | Business

 A full package for a new rider, including a motorcycle, safety course and gear, can run from C$4,000 ($3,194) to C$40,000, said Haines, with deals split between all-cash and financed.
 The pandemic put more than three million Canadians out of work at the depth of the crisis.
 With travel and social outings on hold, spending plunged, while stimulus and government aid boosted disposable income and the household savings rate soared.

 A year later, most Canadians are back at work and many have saved like never before.
 The Bank of Canada believes Canadians have built up a C$180 billion pandemic nest egg.
-Canada's S&P/TSX composite index, meanwhile, has surpassed pre-pandemic levels and set a new high last week.
-If 15% of that cash hoard is spent through 2023, it would speed up Canada's recovery, deputy governor Lawrence Schembri said earlier this month.
-That could force the central bank to raise rates earlier than forecast.
+If 15% of the cash hoard is spent through 2023, it would speed up Canada's recovery, the central bank said earlier this month.
+That could edge rate hikes forward.

+Further buoying the BoC's outlook is a hefty job gain in February, which with other first quarter data, has reinforced its view that consumers have adapted to lockdowns, deputy governor Toni Gravelle told Reuters on Tuesday.
+"These data points ... (are) giving us confidence it's increasingly likely we will not see more choppiness (in the recovery)," he said.

+Canadians are not alone in hoarding cash.
+Households around the world have spent the last year building up savings, with policymakers from North America to Europe to Asia hoping fatter wallets will trigger a consumer-led recovery.
+But in Europe, a hoped for pandemic spending boom has been delayed by fresh lockdowns and vaccine campaign hiccups, pushing some forecasters to trim growth outlooks.

-After shrinking 5.4% in 2020, the IMF forecasts Canada's real GDP will rebound 4.4% this year.
-That compared with global growth at 5.5% and U.S. growth at 5.1%.
+The IMF has forecast Canada real GDP at 4.4% this year, compared with global economic growth at 5.5% and the U.S. at 5.1%.
 NEW CLOTHES, WILL TRAVEL

 Consumer spending on clothing and accessories is bouncing back, edging above pre-pandemic levels, which economists say shows Canadians are getting ready to return to restaurants, bars and theaters once vaccinations become widespread.
 "Generally, when people buy clothing, it's almost like they're preparing for better days," said Rannella Billy-Ochieng, an economist with RBC Economics.